hypervel/hypervel.org/docs/docs/requests.md

 ### Retrieving Uploaded Files

-You may retrieve uploaded files from an `LaravelHyperf\Http\Request` instance using the `file` method.
+You may retrieve uploaded files from an `Hypervel\Http\Request` instance using the `file` method.
 The `file` method returns an instance of the `Hyperf\HttpMessage\Upload\UploadedFile` class, which extends the PHP `SplFileInfo` class and provides a variety of methods for interacting with the file:

 ```php
 $file = $request->file('photo');